spencerjibz/MongoCli-client/README.md

  ![](https://github.com/spencerjibz/mongoCli-client/blob/master/assets/Crd.gif)
  Enjoy the rest of the features
 ### Testing
- To test if the app passes all tests ensure that mongodb is running then run the command.<br>
+ Ensure that mongodb is running then run the command.<br>
  ```  npm test ```

 ### License